gausssoft.collections

 certain object only sees the objects in the backing Collection which are

-objects.
+String objects.
 This would mean preventing addition of non-String objects

-method, preventing removal of non-String objects by
+by modifying the add method, preventing removal of non-String objects by

-method and so on.
+modifying the remove method and so on.
 However, you would have to

-method, otherwise that would be passed to
+modify the addAll method, otherwise that would be passed to

 the backing collection.
 Modifications would also be needed to the removeAll

-method, as well as equals
+method, as well as equals, hashCode, toArray and

 so on.